-The list of iPhone XS and iPhone XS Max problems is starting to grow as we push into the new year.
+The list of iPhone XS and iPhone XS Max problems is starting to grow as we push into 2020.

-The iPhone XS and iPhone XS Max have been on shelves for several months now which means we’re getting a ton of feedback from owners of the flagship devices.
+The iPhone XS and iPhone XS Max have been on shelves for over a year now which means we’ve seen a ton of feedback from owners of the flagship devices.

 iPhone XS and iPhone XS Max reviews are mostly good, but a variety of issues are plaguing the two devices.

 Fortunately, most issues can be fixed without an update from Apple or a visit to the Genius Bar.
 In this guide we’re going to take you through fixes for the most common iPhone XS issues.
 Our list of fixes includes remedies for Face ID issues, Wi-Fi problems, Bluetooth issues, and more.